 Calendar of Events

-Find photographs and articles from events in 2014 in our 2015 Newsletter.
+Find photographs and articles from events in 2015 in our 2016 Newsletter, and events from 2014 in our 2015 Newsletter.
 Then take a moment to enjoy some photographs from our events in 2013 and 2012 in our photo albums below…

 And for a comprehensive photo gallery of Scandinavian Cultural Society events, you'll find our 2012 photos by clicking here.